thejqs/pwsa_outages/README.md

 Hence this little scraper.
 It collects available data about reported outages and community updates -- time of the update, the pdf of the information released, etc. -- and organizes it should anyone desire to parse it further to their own ends.

-Written in `Python 3.6`, this little scraper will go to the PWSA's site and grab whatever documents and metadata are published on the outages page, then save out the docs and a `JSON` map of the original document url, its timestamp, the original document title from the site, and the filename it saved to for you.
+Written in `Python 3.6`, this will go to the PWSA's site and grab whatever documents and metadata are published on the outages page, then save out the docs and a `JSON` map of the original document url, its timestamp, the original document title from the site, and the filename it saved to for you.
+It will ignore duplicates, because PWSA report urls are unique by convention, so it can run whenever and just update your collection.

-Kinda like this:
+Looks kinda like this:

 ```JSON
 {